sebarios/academic-www/content/en/home/freedom.md

 active: true
 weight: 10

-title: Freedom to Create the Site You Want
+title: Freedom to Create any Site You Want
 subtitle: Whilst owning your data
 ---